Flyguygx/sd-webui-panorama-tools/README.md

 1. Enable inpainting in Panorama Tools tab.
 2. Import a starting image using the "From *" buttons or by dragging in a starting image.
     * For generated images, send the image to inpainting to copy the prompt/settings.
-3. Set the resolution of the preview & panorama
+3. Click Resolution -> From Inpaint Image to set the resolution of the preview & panorama.
-    * Preview resolution - Inpainting image resolution
-    * Panorama resolution - Width = 4x inpainting width, Height = 2x inpainting height
 4. Adjust field of view & pitch in the inpainting controls until the perspective looks right in the 3d preview.
 5. Click "From Output" under the panorama input to apply the inpainting image.
 6. Angle the 3D preview to show roughly 1/2 - 1/3 of the previous image.